 Drop into Val Manning at Manning’s Emporium in Ballylickey for a huge selection of great West Cork cheese and artisan products or a cup of excellent coffee and an informative food chat on your way to walk part of the award-winning ‘Sheeps Head Way’ have a slice of homemade cake in the little traditional café en route to the lighthouse at the ‘edge of the world.’

-Fridays in Bantry square, with the farmers market in full swing, stroll around and meet the Cheesemakers, from Gubbeen to Milleens, see stands with olives, feta and homemade soaps, Bric-a-brac, organic vegetables and meat, fresh fish, crepes from a van, and take time to meet the makers and bakers.
+Fridays in Bantry square, with the farmers market in full swing, stroll around and meet the Cheesemakers, from Gubbeen to Milleens, see stands with olives, feta and homemade soaps, Bric-a-brac, organic vegetables and meat, fresh fish, crepes from a van, and enjoy meeting the makers and the bakers.

-Wander from the market to Bantry House and Gardens, home to the Shelswell-White family for generations, with views of Bantry Bay and Whiddy Island
+Wander from the market to Bantry House and Gardens, home to the Shelswell-White family for generations, overlooking Bantry Bay and Whiddy Island.

 Walk the suspension bridge onto The Mizen Lighthouse (Ireland’s Most South Westerly point) walk the beach at Barleycove and chat about the day in O’Sullivan’s bar in Crookhaven over a pint of stout or a bowl of chowder.

-Golf your way around West Cork starting in Bantry Bay Golf Club, with spectacular views, The Old Head of Kinsale and Maureen O’Hara’s favourite Glengarriff ..
+Golf your way around West Cork starting in Bantry Bay Golf Club, with spectacular views, The Old Head of Kinsale and Maureen O’Hara’s Glengarriff Golf Club.

 Take a short ferry trip, (keep an eye out for the tiger seals) to Ilnacullin / Garnish Island in Glengarriff to enjoy its sub-tropical Italian gardens and walks.
 Continue on the Beara Peninsula through the colourful villages of Adrigole and Eyeries, maybe a trip on the cable car to Dursey Island (keep an eye out for the whales) which is a renowned whale watching haven.
 There is Bere Island and Cape Clear to be explored too…the days just aren’t long enough!

-Go Kayaking with Jim at Atlantic Sea- kayaking in Union Hall and experience the open water by day and night.
+Go Kayaking with Jim at Atlantic Sea- kayaking in Union Hall and experience the open water by day or by night.